heidi-holappa/volunteer-management-application/README.md

 - Volunteers can be loaned tools, activity level can be changed and additional trainings can be added to their information.
 - Authorization is improved.
 - The overall look of the user interface needs to be polished.
 Some initial accessibility testing should also be performed (can this site be used well in a text based browser for instance)
-- code is separated into multiple files.
-Flask extends is introduced to make managing repeating HTML elements easier.
+- code needs to me refactored into multiple modules.
+Flask extends will be introduced to make managing repeating HTML elements easier and more reliable.

 **If there is time, these'd be nice to add (but are not a top priority):**
 - Some simple report data (training participations, performed activities per year and month)